Given a chance, Trump would push court pick before election

 Trump administration officials have underscored that Trump would not hesitate to fill an opening before voters have their say Nov.
 3, less than four months away, on whether to give him a second term.

-Four years ago, also in a presidential election year, the GOP-controlled Senate refused to vote when President Barack Obama, a Democrat, nominated Merrick Garland, a federal judge, to succeed Justice Antonin Scalia after his death in February.
+Four years ago, also in a presidential election year, the GOP-controlled Senate refused to hold a hearing or vote when President Barack Obama, a Democrat, nominated federal judge Merrick Garland to succeed Justice Antonin Scalia after his death in February.
 Nine months before that year’s election, McConnell said voters should determine who would nominate the person to fill that seat.

 Fast forward to this past week.
 Trump’s chief of staff, Mark Meadows, told reporters: “I can’t imagine that if he had a vacancy on the Supreme Court that he would not very quickly make the appointment and look for the Senate to take quick action.”